 Ledgard calls his synthetic skin 'Gal' after his first wife.
 The name Gal is short for Galatea, who in Roman Mythology was a statue made by the gifted sculptor Pygmalion.
 The statue was so perfect that Pygmalion fell in love with his own creation and Venus granted his wish to bring her to life.

 Knowing they were playing the same character, Jan Cornet and Elena Anaya started to spend time together, so they both could decide on the physicality of Vicente/Vera, but without telling anyone on the crew.
 They even went jogging together so their bodies would naturally mimic each other.
-They knew they were doing a good job when one day of shooting Pedro Almodóvar notice they walk similarly and told them so.
+They knew they were doing a good job when one day of shooting Pedro Almodóvar noticed they walk similarly and told them so.

 When Ledgard is challenged by his colleague near the end of the film, Vera defends him.
 She also says her name is 'Vera Cruz'.
 'Vera', the name given her by Ledgard, means Truth, but 'Vera Cruz' means True Cross; an ironically appropriate name on many levels.